-The fair value of amounts owing by subsidiaries are determined using the discounted cash flows method based on discount rates that reflects the issuer's borrowing rate as at the end of the reporting period.
+The fair value of finance lease liabilities in previous financial year was determined using the discounted cash flows method based on discount rates that reflects the issuer's borrowing rates as at the end of the reporting period.

-40. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+39. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES

-The operations of the Group and of the Company are exposed to a variety of financial risks arising from their operations and the use of financial instruments, including credit risk, liquidity risk, foreign currency risk and interest rate risk.
+The operations of the Group and of the Company are subject to a variety of financial risks, including credit risk, liquidity risk, foreign currency risk and interest rate risk.
 The Group and the Company have formulated a financial risk management framework whose principal objective is to minimise the Group's and the Company's exposure to risks and/or costs associated with the financing, investing and operating activities of the Group and of the Company.

-The following sections provide details regarding the Group's and Company's exposure to the abovementioned financial risks and the objectives, policies and processes for the management of these risks.
+The following sections provide details regarding the Group's and Company's exposure to the above-mentioned financial risks and the objectives, policies and processes for the management of these risks.